OIM3640/resources/syllabus_2023spring.md

 ## Quizzes

 Throughout the course, there will be multiple quizzes to assess student's understanding of the material covered.
 These quizzes will be in-class programming problems.
 Most quizzes will be announced beforehand.
-Each quiz will be worth 2 or 3 times the value of an exercise, depending on the level of difficulty and the number of problems.
+Each quiz will be worth 2 to 4 times the value of an exercise, depending on the level of difficulty and the number of problems.
 It is important to note that no make-up quizzes will be given, unless you have a valid medical excuse.
 Missing a quiz without a valid excuse will result in a grade of zero for that quiz.
 We encourage you to attend every class, and reach out to the instructor if you have any questions or concerns about a quiz.

 ## Assignments: